ICshX/PatternLocatorX---bedrockfinder/README.md

 PatternLocatorX is a utility for Minecraft that allows you to find exact coordinates based on a specific bedrock pattern in your world.
 By analyzing bedrock layers, it helps locate precise spots using seed-based searches.
+Note: Download v6.4- for easier use!!!

 ## Features
 - Supports **Overworld** and **Nether** (floor and ceiling) searches.